Richard Baldwin (economist)

-Richard E. Baldwin is a professor of international economics at the Graduate Institute of International and Development Studies in Geneva, where he has been researching globalization and trade since 1991.
-He was the former President of the Centre for Economic Policy Research (CEPR).
-He is Editor-in-Chief of VoxEU, which he founded in June 2007.
+Richard E. Baldwin is a professor of international economics at the IMD Business School.
+He is Editor-in-Chief of VoxEU, which he founded in June 2007, and was President of the Centre for Economic Policy Research (CEPR) from 2014 to 2018.
 He is a research associate at the National Bureau of Economic Research and was twice elected as a Member of the Council of the European Economic Association.
 Baldwin has been called "one of the most important thinkers in this era of global disruption".

 Career

-After obtaining a bachelor's degree in economics from the University of Wisconsin-Madison in 1980, he received a master's degree from the London School of Economics in 1981.
+After obtaining a bachelor's degree in economics from the University of Wisconsin–Madison in 1980, he received a master's degree from the London School of Economics in 1981.
 He completed his PhD at MIT in 1986 under the guidance of Paul Krugman, with whom he has co-authored half a dozen articles.
 He received honorary doctorates from the Turku School of Economics (Finland), University of St. Gallen (Switzerland) and Pontifical Catholic University of Peru (PUCP).
 The International Economic Association made him a Schumpeter-Haberler Distinguished Fellow in 2021.